|

 We booked a morning safari drive in an open air vehicle on a private reserve in Namibia to see the meerkats and they didn’t mind that we brought the baby.
 We were the only ones who booked it that day, so it became a private trip, but I still think it might have bothered other people had they come along and had to deal with some of our son’s toddler antics.
 He had no chill and squealed with delight every time we saw an animal, which scared a few of them away – lol.

 For me, South Africa really has the best of all worlds.
-It’s affordable, which makes it easier to have a driver if you prefer, and it’s full of both private and public game parks.
+It’s one of Africa’s more affordable destinations, which makes it easier to have a driver if you prefer, and it’s full of both private and public game parks.
 They have incredible animals and mostly paved roads.
 The only downside is the high crime rate.
 For that reason I recommend staying out of the big cities and never leaving anything visible in your car.
 Even if it’s not of value to you, it might be to someone else.

 There are also plenty of safari opportunities other than in Africa.
 I’ve been on several in Sri Lanka, where hiring a private car and driver is common and affordable, and seen Asian elephants and leopards!